Community Planning Through the Lens of

 Included Activities

-Equity in Action: Resources by Topic
+Advancing Equity: Resources by Topic

 This section of the toolkit describes equitable planning by topic area, applying the systems change processes and providing additional information to support your community as it utilizes the toolkit workbooks.
 Select a subject below to learn more.

-Fourth Economy’s toolkit is a dynamic planning resource, as such, we will be adding to the Equity in Action series continuously.
+Fourth Economy’s toolkit is a dynamic planning resource.
+As such, we will be adding to the Equity in Action series continuously.
 Check back regularly for more resources and information.

 We’re here to help and be a partner in your work!